 If dividends are taken in excess of available profits, these are usually known as ‘illegal dividends’.

-You won’t be slapped in handcuffs, but it’s not advisable to keep ‘illegal dividends’ within the accounts; these can simply be corrected.
+You won’t be slapped in handcuffs, but it’s not advisable to leave illegal dividends sitting in the accounts.
+They should be corrected.

 How can you correct overpaid dividends in your accounts?

-Any excess dividends should be treated as loans to shareholders, which will then need to be repaid.
+Any excess dividends are usually treated as loans to shareholders, which will then need to be repaid.

-Assuming the recipient of the excess dividend is also a director of the company, then directors’ loan account benefit in kind implications have to be considered.
+Assuming the recipient of the excess dividend is also a director of the company, then director’s loan account implications have to be considered.

-Providing all loans are less than £10,000 in the tax year and repaid within 9 months of the year-end, no benefit in kind or s455 charges will apply.
+Providing the total loan balance is less than £10,000 at any point in the tax year and repaid within 9 months of the year-end, no benefit in kind or s455 charge will usually apply.

-If the loan remains outstanding more than nine months after the company year-end, s455 charges will apply to the remaining balance.
+- If the loan remains outstanding more than 9 months after the year-end, an s455 tax charge applies

-The charge would be in addition to corporation tax and 32.5% of the outstanding loan balance.
+The s455 charge is currently 33.75% of the outstanding loan balance.

-If the shareholder is not a company director, they may only be required to repay an illegal dividend if they know or have reasonable grounds for knowing that it was made illegally when the distribution was made.
+If the shareholder is not a company director, they may be required to repay an illegal dividend only if they knew, or had reasonable grounds to know, that it was made improperly at the time.

-To avoid sticky situations during the year, it’s worthwhile either preparing management accounts or using software that shows your company’s ‘real-time’ position so you can set aside enough for taxes and review the profit available for dividends.
+To avoid issues during the year, it’s worthwhile preparing management accounts or using accounting software that shows your company’s position in real time.
+This makes it easier to set aside enough for tax and confirm how much profit is available for dividends.